siddharthk6-tech/procode-interview-task/ec2-approach/README.md

 # Procode EC2 WebApp – Terraform Deployment

-This repository contains a **Terraform configuration** that deploys a single EC2 instance running NGINX, fronted by an Application Load Balancer (ALB).
-The infrastructure includes networking components, security groups and load balanced EC2 instance running NGINX.
+This repository contains a **Terraform configuration** that deploys a single **EC2 instance** running NGINX, fronted by an Application Load Balancer (ALB).
+The infrastructure includes networking components, security groups and load balanced EC2 instance serving NGINX.

 ---